Ela-Rezaei/Senior-Machine-Learning-Engineering-Interview/src/ML_README.md

 ### 1. **Problem Formulation**

 - **Clarifying Questions**
-  Define the problem clearly by asking targeted questions to ensure full understanding.

 - **Use Case(s) and Business Goal**
   Identify the primary use cases and the overarching business objective.

 - **Requirements**
   - *Functional*: Define the scope, including necessary features and personalization needs.
-  - *Nonfunctional*: Address performance metrics such as prediction latency, scalability, and system availability.
+  - *Nonfunctional*: Address performance metrics such as prediction latency, scalability, and system availability.(Optional here, we can discuss that later too)
   - *Constraints*: Consider privacy regulations and compliance with data protection standards.

 - **Training Data and Labels**
   - Sources: User interaction logs, ad content data, user profiles, contextual information, and user-user relationships (e.g., friendships).
-  - Historical click and impression data for model training and evaluation.
+  - Historical click and impression data.
-  - Ensure the availability of labeled data for supervised learning.

-- **Costs**
+- **Costs for Data**
   - Data collection, annotation, and computational resources.

 - **Assumptions**
-  - Clarify assumptions that simplify the problem without compromising the solution’s integrity.

 - **Problem Translation**
   - Convert the abstract problem into a concrete ML problem.